LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 <img alt="Sql Server Packages" src="images/sqlserver-dependencies.png" style="width:500px;" />

-Install **v1.1.1** of both packages by selecting this version from the pane at right.
-This **is not** the default version, so be sure to select it manually.
+Install **v1.1.1** of both packages by selecting this version from the pane at right. **This is not the default version, so be sure to select it manually**.

 <img alt="Sql Server Package Version" src="images/sqlserver-dependencies-version.png" style="width:500px;" />